by Brian Tomasik

 Argument 1: Many types of flow-through effects

 By "flow-through effects" I mean indirect effects of a charity's work.
-These could include the spill-over implications of the project in which it engages for the far future, and it could include other side effects of the charity's operations that weren't being directly optimized for.
+These could include the spill-over implications on the far future of the project in which the charity engages, as well as other side effects of the charity's operations that weren't being directly optimized for.

 Charities have multiple flow through effects.
 For example, with an international-health organization, some relevant flow-through impacts include